My recipes → Your inbox. Sign up today!

 There’s just something so fun and rewarding about making something from scratch that you would normally buy at the store.

-These simple nut and seed bars are an exact replica of the ‘oh-so-popular’ KIND bar and a must try for anyone who loves the feeling of ‘homemade’.
+These simple nut and seed bars are an exact replica of the ‘oh-so-popular KIND bar and a must try for anyone who loves the feeling of ‘homemade’.

 I was inspired by TheYummyLife to make these bars.
 She has a great step-by-step photo demonstration that I found really helpful (and she shares other flavors as well).
-So if you are a visual learner, like myself, be sure to use her photos and my video to help you make this recipe a success.
+So if you are a visual learner, like me, be sure to use her photos and my video to help you make this recipe a success.

 A few tips about this recipe: